SigmaJahan/DEFault-DNN-Debugging/README.md

 ### **Operating System**
 Tested on:
 - Ubuntu 20.04 LTS or later
-- CentOS 7+ (for HPC environments such as Compute Canada)
+- HPC environments such as Compute Canada (Graham Cluster)

 Compatible with:
 - Windows 10/11 (via Windows Subsystem for Linux - WSL2)